Canada's Damian Warner extends decathlon lead with another Olympic best | CBC Sports

 Canada's Damian Warner picked up right where he left off in the decathlon.

-The London, Ont., native recorded an Olympic best — his third through six events in Tokyo — with a time of 13.46 seconds in the 110-metre hurdles on Thursday in Japan.
+The London, Ont., native recorded an Olympic best — his third through seven events in Tokyo — with a time of 13.46 seconds in the 110-metre hurdles on Thursday in Japan.
+He then posted the third-farthest discus throw in the field at 48.67 metres to maintain his spot atop the decathlon standings.

-Warner sped to the front of the pack quickly and never relinquished his lead, despite knocking a hurdle over in the process.
+In the hurdles, Warner sped to the front of the pack quickly and never relinquished his lead, despite knocking a hurdle over in the process.
+In discus, the Canadian fell short of both his career best (50.26) and season best (48.74), with his first throw standing as his best.

-The result extended Warner's lead in the competition where the top-ranked decathlete is eyeing his first Olympic gold medal.
+The results extended Warner's lead in the competition where the top-ranked decathlete is eyeing his first Olympic gold medal.
 Warner, 31, earned bronze at the 2016 Rio Games.

 Bring on the cheers